So Where Do Enrolled Agents (EAs) Work?

 A. I have always had at least ONE part-time person working for me.
 With one good support staff person, and doing nothing but tax returns (no writing, teaching, etc) I was always able to handle about 250 clients, multiple years (at first), plus their business returns, and a variety of other problems – working about 35-40 hours a week, often on a three-four day schedule.

-You DEFINTELY want someone to proof-read all your returns before you file them or release them to clients.
+You DEFINITELY want someone to proof-read all your returns before you file them or release them to clients.